lescpsn/kb/README.md

 #### Why
-I use a password manager, but there are often random secrets I still have to type into terminals.
-Available tools I found for storing secrets via command line use gpg to encrypt/decrypt which is a pain.
+I generally use a password manager, but there are often random secrets I still have to type into terminals, and it's annoying to switch windows and remember what to search for.
+Available tools I found for storing secrets use gpg to encrypt/decrypt which is a pain, especially if you use more than one machine.

 This is really easy.

+#### How it works

+It encrypts passwords with your keybase public key using the `keybase` command line tool, saving the ciphertext in `/keybase/private/<your username>/credstore`.

 #### Installation
 First, install and set up [keybase](https://keybase.io/).